Port of Vienna

 The Port of Vienna is the largest Austrian river port and one of the largest ports on the Danube River, with a total annual traffic capacity of around 12 million tonnes of cargo.

 Statistics

-In 2007 the Port of Vienna handled 12,000,000 tonnes of cargo and 323,000 TEU's making it the busiest cargo and container port in Austria and one of the largest in Central Europe.
+In 2007 the Port of Vienna handled 12,000,000 tonnes of cargo and 323,000 TEUs making it the busiest cargo and container port in Austria and one of the largest in Central Europe.